Why Is Matt Gaetz Defending Katie Hill?

 Gaetz doesn’t always live up to his own standards.
 In April, he made a few headlines during a House Judiciary Committee hearing on the Equality Act, a bill that would ban discrimination against LGBTQ people.
 Gaetz insisted that he would have liked to support the bill because he’s opposed to discrimination against transgender people, but he couldn’t bring himself to vote aye because he believed the bill would allow “bad actors” to somehow “weaponize” it to their advantage.
 To illustrate his point, he said, “Consider this possibility: If President Trump were to say, ‘I am now the first female president,’ who would celebrate that?
 Would those who support the legislation think that’s a good thing or would they be dismayed?”

 There’s another reason Gaetz may have some sympathy for Hill, with whom he has served on the Armed Services Committee.
 He has said repeatedly that he is straight, but he has been the target of anti-gay vitriol himself.
-Rumors about his sexuality have been promoted by his some of his political opponents and a discredited conspiracy theory website.
+Rumors about his sexuality have been promoted by some of his political opponents and a discredited conspiracy theory website.
 The lawmaker has been chill about this, once tweeting: “while I have nothing against gay folks, that ain’t me.”
 It’s hard to imagine that Gaetz has been entirely unaffected by the attacks.
 He could be the rare straight man who knows what it’s like to encounter anti-gay bigotry firsthand, an experience that might affect how he views Katie Hill.

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.